Jud Yalkut: Notable exhibitions

-Awards and commendations
+Accolades

 In 1968 Kusama’s Self Obliteration, Yalkut's 1967 collaborative film with Yayoi Kusama, won the Fourth International Experimental Film Competition in Belgium.

 Yalkut received six Individual Artist Fellowships and three Artist's Project Grants from the Ohio Arts Council.
 The Montgomery County Arts and Cultural District honoured him with a Master Individual Artist Fellowship and a Lifetime Achievement Fellowship in 2003.

 Many of Yalkut's films have been preserved by Anthology Film Archives through grants from the National Film Preservation Foundation.